 Pro Tip: Wondering how you’re going to pay for that gorgeous new home?
 A Florida FHA Loan may be the right choice.

-- Floors that visibly sloping to one side or the other
+Floors that visibly slope to one side or the other

 Correcting grade sloping can be very costly.
 While it is possible to correct these issues, if the home you’re considering buying has signs of poor drainage and grade sloping, it may be time to move on to another home.